Our research ombudsperson has an advisory and mediating capacity at the University of Konstanz.

 - DFG memorandum, 2013: "Proposals for Safeguarding Good Scientific Practice, Recommendations of the Commission on Professional Self Regulation in Science" de/en (pdf)

 - DFG memorandum, 2013: "Proposals for Safeguarding Good Scientific Practice, Recommendations of the Commission on Professional Self Regulation in Science" de/en (e-paper)

 - Guidelines to ensure good scientific practice and for the handling of academic misconduct (PDF, 110 KB)

 - DFG memorandum, 2016: Good scientific practice (PDF, 455 KB)

-The Commission for Responsibility in Science at the University of Konstanz handles reports of scientific misconduct.
+The Commission of Inquiry into Scientific Misconduct at the University of Konstanz handles reports of scientific misconduct.

 Further information and recommendations about scientific integrity, ombudspersons’ responsibilities and procedures relating to scientific misconduct are available from the DFG, the German Rectors’ Conference (HRK), as well as the German Council of Science and Humanities.